MrNeverBefore/Stack-Overflow-Dataset/README.md

 3. HaveWorked Language
 4. IDE

+<h3>Libraries used in this projects</h3>

+<h4>Pandas</h4> used pandas library to upload and use csv file
+<h4>numpy</h4> used to do calculation in this project
+<h4>matplotlib</h4> to creat diffrent bargraph in this project

+<h3>Datasets</h3>
+In this project we use famous Stack overflow  dataset which is survey-results-public.csv It contain (51392, 154) rows and colums other data set is survey-results-schema.csv which contain (154, 2) rows column
 <h3>The Conclusion</h3>
 <h4>Study for problem 1</h4>
 Data scientist is the 4th most highest paid job in the world with an average salry of $61137.